n64decomp/mk64/README.md

 Functionally equivallent code is accepted.
 All code must be inspired from legitimate sources and analysis of the game.

 Current progress:
+- Supports up to eight human or computer players in single player GP mode.
 - Game logic allows all eight players to cross finish line without failing.
 - Eighth player is forced to complete the race by turning into a CPU.